mg747/band/README.md

     3. As a Frequent User, I want to sign up to the Band Newsletter so that I am emailed any major updates and/or changes to the website or upcoming event.

-        1. The user would already be comfortable with the website layout and can easily see "Subscribe to our Newsletter" short form underneath performing in Dublin promotional image on the Home page.
+        1. The user would already be comfortable with the website layout and can easily see "Subscribe to our Newsletter" short form on the right underneath the hero image on the Home page.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 11 and Samsung Galaxy A5.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone X, iPhone SE and Samsung Galaxy A5 and iPad.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the nav alert on the homepage doesn't show any information, instead it shows a white space but information appears on desktop and tablets. pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+    -   A white gap can be seen to the right of the contact page on desktop and tablet devices and navigation bar and footer of the page as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment